vitor-pelicer/node-api/README.md

 # Node API with Express and MongoDB

-This is a Node.js API project using Express to create, retrieve, and store notes in a MongoDB database.
+This is a Node.js API project using Express to create, retrieve, update, and delete notes in a MongoDB database.

 ## Prerequisites